 The root of the word comes from the Latin, divinare, which literally means "to be inspired by a god."
 People have always wanted answers, and seeking answers from the Universe either requires being naturally psychic or having some sort of tool to interface with the Universe and understand the messages.

 Prayer is talking to the Divine.
 Meditation is listening to the Divine.
-Divination is getting answers to specific questions from the Divine.
+Divination is having a conversation with the Divine.

 There are countless tools to use for divination, and you have likely heard of many of them: Runes, I-Ching, reading tea leaves and palms, astrology, dowsing, numerology, nature oracles (like what does it mean when an owl flies across your path), reading the entrails of sacrificed animals, tossing pieces of bones, Tarot cards, and on and on and on.